getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 ### Crashing While Writing a Crash Report

 Crashing while writing a crash report is terrible but not as fatal as continuously crashing an application.
-As the SDKs should only write crash reports when the application is already crashing, the damage is missing data.
-We could detect crashing while writing a crash report by writing a minimal crash report with only bare-bone information and then a full crash report with more details.
-If the bare-bone crash report misses its counterpart, the complete crash report, we know something is broken.
+As the SDKs should only write crash reports when the application is already crashing, the damage is missing data, which doesn't impact the stability of the SDK.
+As the main focus of this RFC is to find strategies to minimize the damage of a continuous crashing SDK, this scenario is out of the scope of this RFC.
+Still, an [idea](#idea-2) exists to address this problem at the bottom of the RFC.
-This would help improve the watchdog termination detection algorithm of the Cocoa SDK.

-TODO: Explain that this is out of scope for this RFC.

 # Recommended Approach